The name of the Society shall be The Hitchin Historical Society (hereinafter called “the Society”).

 Subscriptions shall become due on 1st January in every year.
 The elected Committee of the Society shall have the right to refuse membership as it sees fit, without explanation.

-The Committee shall consist of three Officers, up to six other members of the Society and up to three co-opted members.
-The Quorum for a Committee meeting shall be four, not including co-opted members.
+The Committee shall consist of three Officers, up to ten other members of the Society and up to three co-opted members.
+The Quorum for a Committee meeting shall be five, not including co-opted members.
+There shall be at least six committee meetings each year.
 All meetings of the Committee shall be minuted, such minutes being available for examination, on request, by any member of the Society.

-The Officers shall consist of a Chairman, Secretary and Treasurer, who shall all be appointed each year by the Annual General Meeting, or by an Extraordinary General Meeting.
-Nominations shall be submitted to the Secretary not later than seven days before the General Meeting, the consent of the nominee having previously been obtained in writing.
+The Officers shall consist of a Chairman, Secretary and Treasurer, who shall all be appointed each year from the membership of the Society by the Annual General Meeting, or by an Extraordinary General Meeting.

 Other elected Committee members

-In addition to the Officers, there shall be up to six other Committee members elected from the membership of the Society.
-These Committee members shall present themselves for re-election after a period not exceeding two years.
-Nominations shall be submitted to the Secretary not later than seven days before the General Meeting, the consent of the nominee having previously been obtained in writing.
+In addition to the Officers, there shall be up to ten other Committee members elected from the membership of the Society by the Annual General Meeting, or by an Extraordinary General Meeting.
+These Committee members shall present themselves for re-election after a period not exceeding three years.

 Co-opted Committee members